JOIN A HAM NET:

 If you are a NET ARO, prospective NET ARO, or a ham interested in emergency communication, the NETnet is a wonderful resource.
 Roughly 40 amateur radio operators are checking in to this net each week.

 Note that there is also now a “practice” net just for new NET amateur radio operators.
 Instead of a directed net, like the NET net — with its spirited presentation but limited opportunity for discussion — the practice net is a place where new hams have a chance to meet, try out their radios, and talk with each other about topics of their choosing.
-The practice net will begin at 7:00 PM, just an hour before the regularly scheduled NET net, on the same K7NE repeater.
+The practice net will begin at 7:00 PM, just an hour before the regularly scheduled NET net, the K7NE 443.300 MHz repeater.
+This repeater has a positive 5 MHz offset and a tone 100.0 Hz

 NETnet organizers are looking for feedback and suggestions on how to make the NETnet an even more effective training venue than it already is.Complete a survey about NETnetLearn more about the NETnet